A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Related Work

 \subsection{Bayesian Neural Networks}

 Despite the widespread success of deep learning, traditional neural networks lack probabilistic considerations.
-This is an issue for applications where representing uncertainty is of critical importance (e.g. medical diagnosis) \cite{Ghahramani2015}.
+This results in the model outputting a single point estimate for each input sample, which can lead to overconfidence in downstream decision-making.
+This is a serious issue for applications where datasets are imbalanced and representing uncertainty is of critical importance (e.g. medical diagnosis) \cite{Ghahramani2015}.

-To combat this, neural networks may be re-cast as Bayesian models to capture probability in the output.
-In this formalism, network weights belong to some prior distribution with parameters $\theta$.
-Posterior distributions are then conditioned on the data according to Bayes' rule:
+To combat this, neural networks may be re-cast as Bayesian models in order to capture probability in the output.
+In this formalism, the weights of the network, $\boldsymbol{\theta}$, are said to belong to some prior distribution, $p(\boldsymbol{\theta})$.
+A posterior distribution over the network weights can then be conditioned on the data, $\boldsymbol{D}$, according to Bayes' rule: